getify/You-Dont-Know-JS/types & grammar/ch1.md

 For the `undefined` type, there is one and only one value: `undefined`.
 For the `null` type, there is one and only one value: `null`.
 So for both of them, the label is both its type and its value.

-Both `undefined` and `null` are often taken to be interchanable as either "empty" values or "non" values.
+Both `undefined` and `null` are often taken to be interchangeable as either "empty" values or "non" values.
 Other developers prefer to distinguish between them with nuance, like for instance:

 * `null` is an empty value
 * `undefined` is a missing value